 Sometimes things come out beautifully.
-My latest, Hydrangea Platter is just that way.
+Hydrangea Platter is just that way.
 All 4 firings went well, all the chemical reactions and colors turned out exactly as I planned.
+Yes, I planned.
+I'm usually more of a Ready-Fire-Aim girl.
+But occasionally I plan and this one was worth the extra work.
 Sometimes the kiln gods hear and answer our prayers.
 One of a kind, it will be going to all the Holiday Shows with me.

 After over 20 years in the IT industry, I retired to do something less stressful: play with broken glass!